 MemberPress is flexible and powerful.

 Despite its ease of use, MemberPress packs in a ton of features.
-It can do many things that lesser membership software solutions would never touch, such as offer true integration with payment gateways, automated creation of pricing pages, full filesystem-level protection of downloadable files, and advanced features like Amazon Web Services integration.
+It can do many things that lesser membership software solutions would never touch.
+For example, it offers true integration with payment gateways, automated creation of pricing pages, full filesystem-level protection of downloadable files, and advanced features like Amazon Web Services integration.

 MemberPress even includes a built-in add-on, MemberPress Courses, that allows you to create and sell online courses quickly and easily.